JupiterOne/graph-threatstack/docs/jupiterone-io/index.md

 findings data.
 Customers authorize access by creating an API Key in their target Threat Stack account and providing that credential to JupiterOne.

+## Threat Stack + JupiterOne Integration Benefits

+- Visualize Threat Stack agents in the JupiterOne graph.
+- Map Threat Stack agents to aws instances or servers they protect in your JupiterOne account.
+- Map Threat Stack agents to cves they identify in your JupiterOne
+- Monitor changes to Threat Stack agents using JupiterOne alerts.

+## How it Works

+- JupiterOne periodically fetches Threat Stack agents to update the graph.
+- Write JupiterOne queries to review and monitor updates to the graph.
+- Configure alerts to take action when the JupiterOne graph changes.

+## Requirements

+- JupiterOne requires the name and id of your Threat Stack organization.
+JupiterOne also requires the user id and API key of a configured application key.
+- You must have permission in JupiterOne to install new integrations.

 ## Integration Instance Configuration

 The integration is triggered by an event containing the information for a